 Thank you for your interest in mentoring a Garrett-Evangelical student.
 It is due to the deep commitment of our teaching sites and site supervisors that we are able to offer an outstanding Field Education program.

 Field Education is an academic requirement beginning in the fall of the students’ 2nd year.
 Master of Divinity students take two years of field education.
 They may remain at the same site for both years or chose a different field experience for the second year.
 The requirement for Master of Arts students varies by degree program.

 Today's ministries have many needs and limited resources so it is tempting to expect our students to supply vital programmatic resources.
 However, this is not the purpose of Field Education, and while we have great confidence in our students' abilities and commitment, their role is that of student rather than employee.
-For most of our students, youth ministry is not a primary vocational interest.
+For most of our students, children and youth ministry is not a primary vocational interest.

-Site Supervisors agree to provide the following:
+Our Teaching Sites agree to provide the following: